 4. Principle of Permanence of Methods: The accounting standard provides logical and consistent financial information that allows intra-company (period to period) and inter-company comparative analysis.

-5. Principle of Non-Compensation: The accountants must disclose full details of the financial accounting information and do not get indulged in any manipulative practices like compensating a debt with an asset, compensating revenues with expenses, etc.
+5. Principle of Non-Compensation: The accountants must disclose full details of the financial accounting information and not indulge in manipulative practices like compensating a debt with an asset, compensating revenues with expenses, etc.

-6. Principle of Prudence: The management of the entity should present the fact-based financial picture, i.e. the reality “as it is” without any speculation, and not make things look prettier than what they are.
+6. Principle of Prudence: The entity’s management should present the fact-based financial picture, i.e., the reality “as it is” without any speculation, and not make things look prettier.

 7. Principle of Continuity: It is also called going concern assumption because a business is established assuming it will operate indefinitely.
-The importance of the principle lies in the fact that if a business is going to liquidate in the near future, then it should revalue its assets and liabilities at the market or actual amount.
+The importance of the principle lies in the fact that if a company is going to liquidate shortly, then it should revalue its assets and liabilities at the market or actual amount.

 8. Principle of Periodicity: Every accounting entry must be allocated to a specific period as per the guidelines mentioned in the following points:

-- Matching Concept: The concept says that revenues of a particular period must be matched with their corresponding expenditures to represent the period’s exact real profits.
+- Matching Concept: The concept says that revenues of a particular period must be compared with their corresponding expenditures to represent the period’s exact real profits.

-- Accrual basis of Accounting: The concept says that it records all the revenues and expenditures that are actually incurred in a particular period irrespective of cash flows.
-In other words, record income is earned and expenses if incurred and not when cash has been received/spent.
+- Accrual basis of Accounting: The concept records all the revenues and expenditures incurred in a particular period irrespective of cash flows.
+In other words, record income earned and expenses if incurred and not when cash has been received/spent.

 9. Principle of Materiality: The principle states that financial statements should include significant or material information and avoid reporting non-material information.
 In other words, reporting some transactions can be ignored using rules of an accounting standard if the net impact of such transactions is negligible while compiling financial statements.
-However, proper disclosure in footnotes might be required as per rules.
+However, proper disclosure in footnotes might be required as per the rules.